How to Flirt Effectively

 A group of different participants were then presented with the following statement.

 “Please consider the scenario that someone is flirting with you.
 Rate how likely each of the following will make you give in to his/her flirting attempts.”

 They were asked to rate each of the flirting categories between highly unlikely and very likely, which gave a measure of the effectiveness of each type of flirting.
 The researchers also recorded the gender and age of each of their participants, which enabled them to assess gender differences in the effectiveness of each of the nine categories of flirting.

 Which types of flirting are most effective on men and women?

-The only flirting strategy which men rated as more effective when used on them compared to women, was emphasising good looks, which is consistent with what evolutionary psychology tells us about what men and women may be looking for in a partner.
+The only flirting strategy that men rated as more effective when used on them compared to women was emphasising good looks, which is consistent with what evolutionary psychology tells us about what men and women may be looking for in a partner.
 Typically, men rate good looks as more important compared to women.

 However, women rated nonverbal behaviour as more effective on them compared to men.
 Comprising the nonverbal behaviour strategy were intense gaze, nice smile, way of approach and way of looking at someone.
 Making good eye contact and smiling are quite obvious.
 Who would want to interact with a person who didn’t smile and didn’t look at you?

 Women also suggested that men who displayed intelligence when flirting with them to be more successful.
 Intelligence indicates a man’s ability to protect and acquire wealth and resources, consistent with what evolutionary psychology has found in terms of male attractiveness.
 One component part of the intelligence flirting category identified by the researchers was humour.
 Much previous research has linked humour to what has been called creative intelligence, which is presumably why using humour can be an effective flirting strategy.